-Muri's research found that tattoos can have healing effects on those with mental health illness.
+Muri's research found that tattoos can have healing effects on those experiencing mental health concerns.
 Some people get tattoos to remember their struggles throughout a mental health journey or to signify progress or recovery.
 Tattoos can also serve as a symbol of hope and assurance.

 A paper by Everett W. Painter further explored the therapeutic effects of tattoos on trauma victims1.
 Some researchers believe that expressive art is an effective way of helping people share their experiences, promoting healing and overall improvements in a person's state of mind.
-In addition, mental health tattoos are a way to promote mental health awareness.
+In addition, mental health tattoos are a way to raise awareness about mental health.

 Whereas studies are thin on the ground exploring the role of tattooing in support, or otherwise, of mental health recovery, a significant body of work does positively link art and mental health.

 Of course, tattoos aren't for everyone.
 However, for many, they can mark aspects of life's journey, often beautifully, and even serve as a beneficial statement impacting well-being, a positive attitude, and self-discovery.

 Related: For words from others, check out our compilation of inspiring mental health quotes where others share aspects of their journey, which may also inspire your ideas for tattoos.